OTRANTO SCHOOL: THE SCHOOL OF ITALIAN LANGUAGE AND CULTURE

 OTRANTO

 THE TOWN: On the Adriatic Coast, in the eastern part of Italy, in the heart of Mediterranean, there is Otranto, whose fabric shows the signs and the traces of a millenary history.
+In this context it is important to mention:

 The so called “ Grotte del Cervo” (deer caves) as a testimony of the Neolithic age; the megaliths and the ruins of the old inhabitants of Messapia, Japigia, Salento, and Calabria which were collectively named after “Terra d’Otranto” (Land of Otranto) in the 4th century; and the mysterious “Pelasgi” (old inhabitants of Greece) whose name derives from Greek language, from the words “water” and “mountain”.